FIVE MOST SURPRISING FINDS

 The numbers tell a story that no political narrative can override.

-The dress code debate is not about pants.
-It is about whether we arm our children with the data on how the world evaluates them or send them into that world with ideology instead of intelligence.
-The suit is not the identity.
-The identity is the person who chooses when to wear it, when to remove it, and who refuses to confuse the tool with the self.
-That is honne and tatemae.
-That is the bridge.
+The dress code debate has nothing to do with pants.
+It turns instead on whether we equip children with data about how the world evaluates them or send them forward carrying ideology in place of clear judgment.
+A suit never constitutes identity.
+What defines the person is the choice of when to put that suit on, when to take it off, and the refusal to mistake the tool for the self.
+That distinction is honne and tatemae.
+It forms the bridge.